EU faces 'harder climate' to break asylum reform deadlock - Journal du Cameroun

 EU leaders in December set an end-of-June deadline for an overhaul of the so-called Dublin rules to create a permanent mechanism to deal with migrants in the event of a new emergency.

-Under those rules, the countries where migrants first arrive are required to process their asylum requests.
+Under those rules, the countries where migrants first arrive must process their asylum requests.
 Italy, Greece and Spain are the main entry points to Europe.

 EU cooperation deals with Turkey and Libya, the main transit countries, have helped to slow, at least for now, the flow of migrants to Europe since peak arrivals in 2015.